rust-lang/prev.rust-lang.org/faq.md

 }
 ```

-This program, when compiled and compared against the C program, probably does use more memory.
+This program, when compiled and compared against the C program, will have a larger binary and use more memory.
 But this program is not exactly equivalent to the above C code.
 The equivalent Rust code would instead look something like this:

 ```rust
 #![feature(lang_items)]